 - May I connect with you on LinkedIn?

-Although your primary purpose in interviewing is to obtain information, you can (at appropriate times) indicate your strengths and interests.
+Although your primary purpose in the informational interview is to obtain information, if the opportunity arises, you can provide information about yourself.
 It is important, however, to be sensitive to the interviewee's time constraints.

 After The Interview

 Thank the interviewee in person and follow up with a brief thank you note or email.

 - Keep accurate and detailed records of each interview, including the name and title of the person you interview (spelled correctly), contact information, date of interview and your notes.